moucheng2017/MisMatch-Semi-Seg/README.md

 ### News
 _[2022 May 30th]_ Happy to announce that our paper got accepted at MIDL 2022 as an oral presentation (top 11.6%)!

-_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a new dataset and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf
+_[2022 Sep 15th]_ We release a new 3D version of our implementation based on a new 3D dataset of left atrium and we release a new extended version of MisMatch on arxiv: https://arxiv.org/pdf/2110.12179.pdf

 _[2023 Feb 13th]_  We are adding new experiments on 3D Brain Tumour segmentation and 3D lung tumour segmentation, will release the updates soon.

 ### Summary
 This repository is an implementation of the MIDL 2022 Oral paper: '[Learning Morphological Feature Perturbations for Calibrated Semi-Supervised Segmentation](https://openreview.net/pdf?id=OL6tAasXCmi)'.
 This code base was written and maintained by [Moucheng Xu](https://moucheng2017.github.io/)

-### Motivation
+### Introduction
-Consistency regularisation with input data perturbations in Semi-supervised classification works because of the cluster assumption.
+Consistency regularisation with input data perturbations in semi-supervised classification works because of the cluster assumption.
 However, the cluster assumption does not hold in the data space in segmentation (https://arxiv.org/abs/1906.01916).
-Fortunately, the cluster assumption can be observed in the feature space even for segmentation.
+Fortunately, the cluster assumption can be observed in the feature space for segmentation.
-Therefore, we propose to use consistency regularisation on feature perturbations for semi-supervised segmentation and we propose to learn feature perturbations end-to-end with network architecture manipulations.
+Therefore, we propose to use consistency regularisation on feature perturbations for semi-supervised segmentation and we propose to learn feature perturbations end-to-end with network architecture manipulations based on differential morphological operations.

 ### Our Contributions and Method:
 1) We provide a new interperation of ERF (effective receptive field: https://arxiv.org/abs/1701.04128) as a theoretical foundation for incorporating differential morphological operations of features in neural networks;